Liu-Xiangzhi/CAMI/ReadMe.md

 ## Build
 Note:
 + let `${PROJECT_ROOT}` denote the root directory of this project, therebehind and other document.
-+ it can be built only under Unix-like platform now.

 ### For Arch/Manjaro Linux
 Run the following command to install.